- Credential Programs Multiple Subject (Elementary)

-Thank you for your interest in the Multiple Subject Credential Program at CSU Stanislaus.
+Thank you for your interest in the Multiple Subject Credential Program at Stanislaus State.
 The Multiple Subject Credential Program consists of three parts: 1) Co-requisite Courses, 2) Program Courses, and 3) Student Teaching.
 Full-time students can complete the program in one year.
 Students may also complete the program on a part-time basis, but must be prepared to be full-time students during the final semester in order to complete student teaching.
-Student teaching at CSU Stanislaus requires a placement of 16 weeks at a school site.
+Student teaching at Stanislaus State requires a placement of 16 weeks at a school site.
 All placements begin when the school day begins.
 Students are assigned to the school all day (M-F) and come to one of the campuses one day per week to take a three-hour course on classroom management and professional practices.
 The credential program assigns the school and makes every effort to make the placement near each student’s place of residence.
 Before students in the traditional credential program can begin student teaching, they must complete all co-requisite requirements, and pass CSET Multiple Subject Examination and meet the Basic Skills Requirement (CSET writing, CBEST, or EPT/ELM scores).
 They must also complete program courses with a "B" average and no grade lower than a "C" in order to advance to the Student Teaching Semester.
 All students (non-emphasis or BCLAD emphasis) are required to have knowledge in second language learning and acquisition and experiences teaching English learners.

 Integrated Methods and Practice Program